 When serving assets using the Video API, the imgix domain used would be changed to

-example.imgix.video.
+subdomain.imgix.video.
 Most (if not all) of the information here can be used to serve videos using the Video API, but we will primarily be referencing serving images using the Rendering API in this article.